What you need to know about PGT-M

 - People at risk for passing a genetic disease to their children

-Our team is happy to work with patients to determine whether preimplantation genetic diagnosis is a good option to help them bring home a healthy baby.
+Our team is happy to work with patients to determine whether this type of testing is a good option to help them bring home a healthy baby.

-Some people may have religious or cultural beliefs that prevent them from using PGD.
-Others see it as a ray of hope as they near the end of their IVF journey.
+Some people may have religious or cultural beliefs that prevent them from using PGT-M. Others see it as a ray of hope as they near the end of their IVF journey.

 For many, the potential benefits far outweigh these risks because they are concerned about bringing a child into this world who could suffer from a lifelong medical condition.
 Many hopeful parents appreciate the chance to break the vicious cycle of passing down inherited diseases to their children.
 No matter what your beliefs or circumstances are, the decision is always yours.
 Our Southern California fertility center will support you every step of the way.

-Contact us to learn more about IVF and PGD at our Southern California fertility center.
+Contact us to learn more about IVF and PGT-M at our Southern California fertility center.